 The Member Code of Conduct, issued by the President, applies to all Members of the Tribunal.
 The Code provides guidance to Members in the performance of their statutory functions and assists Members in identifying and resolving ethical issues.
 Before they are appointed, Members are required to agree to abide by the Code of Conduct.

 The Member Code of Conduct is kept under review to ensure currency.
-The latest version, which was updated in August 2018, is published on the NCAT website and is included at Appendix 4 of this report.
+The latest version is published on the NCAT website and is included at Appendix 4 of this report.

 Professional development, appraisal and training